ADA Complaint and Reasonable Modification Request Policy

 Public Information and Marketing

 We communicate to the community by providing route information, brochures, and in presentations that explain how our services meet ADA requirements.
 Including the accessibility of JCMTD transportation, how a person can apply for transportation services and be determined eligible for paratransit service if required.
 Policy and related forms are posted and available at all JCMTD offices as well as the JCMTD website.
 ADA information will be made available at all public hearings and listening sessions.

 “All information about the process of requesting transportation and notices concerning the use of JCMTD services will be made available in accessible formats.”

 JCMTD makes this information available to individuals with disabilities upon request.
 The information is made available through accessible formats and technology to enable users to obtain information and schedule service.
-The information in large print, audio braille, English and Spanish.
+The information in large print, audio braille, English, and Spanish.
 Brochures are available, at our Operations office.
 You can also request additional translations.
-Technology such as TTY and email is available.
+Technology such as TTY and email are available.